canonical/ubuntu-cloud-docs/docs/aws/aws-reference/eks-kubelet-snap.rst

 See the `official snap documentation <https://snapcraft.io/docs/channels>`_ for more information about the concept of channels and tracks.

-For an overview of all snaps bundled in EKS worker images, see :doc:`Snap usage in EKS worker images <../aws-explanation/eks-snaps>`.
+For an overview of all snaps bundled in EKS worker images, see :ref:`Snap usage in EKS worker images <eks-snaps>`.

 Automatic snap updates
 ~~~~~~~~~~~~~~~~~~~~~~